 - Confusion surrounding what day it is or where they are

-- Feelings of withdrawal or moodiness, particularly in mentally or socially challenging situations
+- Feeling of withdrawal or moodiness, particularly in mentally or socially challenging situations.

 - Needing assistance choosing appropriate clothing for the occasion or season